 The company reported overall related costs as being $180 million, with $84 million spent cleaning up the attack, investigating its causes, removing the malware and restoring their systems and operations.

-In early 2019, the company filed a legal case against its cyber insurer regarding its claim for damages incurred from the NotPetya attack which was believed would have far-reaching implications for the cyber insurance industry.
-In November 2022, it was reported that the two companies had reached a settlement but details of the settlement were not disclosed publicly.
+In early 2019, the company filed a legal case against its cyber insurer regarding its claim for damages incurred from the NotPetya attack which was believed would have far-reaching implications for the cyber insurance industry specifically as to the viability of war exclusion clauses.

 Want to discuss this case?
 You can purchase a 30 minute conference call with our analysts to discuss this case and the implications it has for your organisation.
 Just select the time and date that works for you: